donejs/donejs/docs/guide.md

 donejs init donejs-chat
 ```

 This will create a new folder called `donejs-chat` and in it generate our application.
-The initialization process will ask questions like the name of your application the source folder etc. which we can all answer with the default settings by hitting enter.
-This will install of DoneJS dependencies, including the following:
+The initialization process will ask questions like the name of your application, the source folder, etc. We can answer these with the default settings by hitting enter.
+This will install all of DoneJS's dependencies, including the following:

 - [StealJS](http://stealjs.com) - ES6, CJS, and AMD module loader and builder
 - [CanJS](http://canjs.com) - Custom elements and Model-View-ViewModel utilities
 - [jQuery](http://jquery.com) - DOM helpers
 - [jQuery++](http://jquerypp.com) - Extended DOM helpers
-- [QUnit](https://qunitjs.com/) or Mocha - Assertion library
+- [QUnit](https://qunitjs.com/) - Assertion library (optionally: [Mocha] or [Jasmine])
 - [FuncUnit](http://funcunit.com) - Functional tests
 - [Testee](https://github.com/bitovi/testee) - JavaScript Test runner
 - [DocumentJS](http://documentjs.com) - Documentation

-## Adding Bootstrap

-DoneJS makes it easy to import other projects that are published on [NPM](https://npmjs.org).
-In this section we will install and add the [Bootstrap](http://getbootstrap.com/) styles to the page and and see DoneJS [live-reload](Features.html#section=section_HotModuleSwapping_LiveReload) (hot module swapping) in action.

 ### Development mode

 DoneJS comes with its own development server which hosts your development files and automatically [renders the application on the server](Features.html#section=section_ServerSideRendered).
-Development mode will also start the [live-reload](Features.html#section=section_HotModuleSwapping_LiveReload) server that automatically reloads files in the browser as they change.
-First, let's go into the `donejs-chat` application directory:
+Development mode starts the [live-reload](Features.html#section=section_HotModuleSwapping_LiveReload) server that automatically reloads files in the browser and on the server as they change.
+To start it let's go into the `donejs-chat` application directory:

 ```
 cd donejs-chat
 ```

-Then we can development mode by running:
+Then we can start development mode by running:

 ```
 donejs develop
 ```

-The default port is 8080 so if we now go to [http://localhost:8080/](localhost:8080) we can see our application showing a default homepage.
+The default port is `8080`.
+Go to [http://localhost:8080/](localhost:8080) to see our application showing a default homepage.
 This server needs to stay open at all times so the all following commands should run in a new terminal window.

-### Adding to the page
+If you ran into any problems, get in touch with us [on Gitter](https://gitter.im/donejs/donejs).

+## Adding Bootstrap

+DoneJS makes it easy to import other projects that are published on [NPM](https://npmjs.org).
+In this section we will install and add the [Bootstrap](http://getbootstrap.com/) styles to the page and and see DoneJS [live-reload](Features.html#section=section_HotModuleSwapping_LiveReload) (hot module swapping) in action.

 Now we can install the [Bootstrap NPM package](https://www.npmjs.com/package/bootstrap) and save it as a dependency of our application like this: